HoceineEl/Personal-Portfolio/content/projects/Islamic trivia.md

 ---
 title: Islamic Trivia
 description: Dive into the world of knowledge with the Islamic Trivia project—an engaging quiz that tests your understanding of Islam through 50 thoughtfully crafted questions.
 Tailoring individual results with detailed descriptions, this quiz offers a unique insight into each participant's knowledge of Islamic teachings.
-tags: [Hoceine el idrissi, Javascript, tailwind css, Islamic Quiz]
+tags: [Hoceine El Idrissi, JavaScript, Tailwind CSS, Islamic Quiz]
 image: "/images/projects/quiz/home.jpg"
 createdAt: 2023-12-01T15:15:53.000Z
 updatedAt: 2023-12-01T15:15:53.000Z